-I did that knowing the BBC Trust is at the top of the tree, the last resort.
+I did that knowing the BBC Trust is at the top of the tree.
 My reasoning was, if she is made aware the BBC is still undermining its own credibility for fairness and balance, there was a chance my complaint would not be side-lined or ignored.
 More fool I.

 Rona Fairhead – Who She?

 Fairhead was the government’s surprise replacement for the painfully ineffectual Lord Patten as guardian of BBC’s honesty and ethical practice.
 The UK culture secretary, Sajid Javid, described Fairhead as an “exceptional individual with a highly impressive career history” and said: “I have no doubt she will provide the strong leadership the position demands and will prove to be a worthy champion of licence fee payers.”

 Her core brief was to “Restore confidence in the BBC Trust as the corporation’s regulatory and governance body,” a near impossible task after its much criticised handling of the Jimmy Savile scandal, huge executive payoffs for incompetency, and the fiasco of the abandoned £100 million Digital Media Initiative IT project.
 Others felt Fairhead was appointed to soften the BBC for privatisation.
 A feeling she was appointed in a conspiracy to derail the result of the Scottish Referendum came later.